-The CDBG-DR Program Status and posted on the DR website.
-This dashboard tracks applicant completion of program phases from intake all the way through construction completion and closeout.
+The City of Columbia continues to respond to all emails, voicemails, and request for updates on applicant file statuses.
+The CDBG-DR Program dashboard in regularly updated on the CDBG-DR website.
+The dashboard tracks program phases from intake through construction completion and closeout.
 It also tracks program obligations and expenditures.
+There were